Tuition and Funding

 Admissions Fellowships

-LBJ School applicants are automatically considered for merit-based fellowships during the admissions review process as long as funding remains available.
+LBJ School applicants are automatically considered for merit-based and needs-based fellowships during the admissions review process as long as funding remains available.
 No additional application is required.
 If you receive an admissions fellowship, you will be notified with your admissions offer.

 There are three (3) types of admissions fellowship awarded: